A-Moiz/shared-bookmarks/TESTING.md

 ### Each bookmark's "Copy to clipboard" button copies the URL

-Tested manually by clicking the copy button and pasting the result into a text field.
+Tested manually by clicking the copy button and pasting the copied URL into a text field.

 ### Each bookmark's like counter works independently, and persists data across sessions

-Tested manually by liking one bookmark, refreshing the page, selecting the same user again, and checking that the like count stayed updated.
-Also tested the like logic with unit tests in `example.test.js`.
+Tested manually by creating more than one bookmark, clicking like on only one of them, refreshing the page, and checking that only that bookmark's like count stayed updated.

 ### The website contains a form with inputs for a URL, a title, and a description

-Tested manually by checking the form has labelled URL, title and description fields, plus a submit button.
+Tested manually by checking that the form has labelled URL, title, and description fields, plus a submit button.

 ### Submitting the form adds a new bookmark for the relevant user only